Chronic lymphocytic thyroiditis

 What causes chronic lymphocytic thyroiditis?

 Chronic lymphocytic thyroiditis is an autoimmune disorder.
 It is caused by autoantibodies (antibodies that target tissues that are normally found in the body) that stick to cells in the thyroid gland.
 These autoantibodies stimulate cells in the immune system to attack the thyroid gland.
 At present, doctors do not know exactly why some people develop the autoantibodies that lead to this condition.
-However, it is believed that a combination of genetic and environmental factors increases the risk of developing chronic lymphocytic thyroiditis.
+However, it is believed that a combination of genetic and environmental factors increases the risk of developing this condition.

 Factors that may increase the risk of developing chronic lymphocytic thyroiditis include: